BrianPugh/cookiecutter-esp32-webserver/README.md

-This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for anyone who wants to create an ESP32 application who's primary purpose is to be a web server and to be interacted with via a REST API.
+This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for anyone who wants to create an ESP32 application with webserver capabilities (including serving a simple REST API).

-This project is not meant to serve many users concurrently, its primarily meant to just be a simple, approachable way to add REST functionality to simple DIY projects.

 # Usage
 To render this template into a working project directory, you need to use the